Dudubraga/Dudubraga/README.md

 <img src="image.png" min-width="200px" max-width="250px" width="200px" align="right" alt="Oogway"/>
 <h3>
-Currently a Computer Science student in my fourth semester at UNICAP.
+Currently a Computer Science student at UNICAP.
 I have a passion for continuously learning and navigating the fascinating world of technology.
 As a member of the Competitive Programming Group at UNICAP, I delve into algorithms that help solve diverse problems, which is a source of endless intrigue for me.
 </h3><br>

 <!-- Contact Info -->